 The findings suggested that women’s genital self-image may be more important than their general attitudes toward female genitals in understanding barriers toward pelvic examination behaviors.
 Asian and non-Asian women did not differ in their attitudes toward female genitals and their genital self-image, suggesting that, regardless of ethnic background, women in this sample had fairly similar perceptions of female genitals and their own genitals.
 Non-Asian women were more likely than Asian women to report having had a pelvic examination; these findings are consistent with previous reports on low rates of cervical smear testing among Asian, compared with non-Asian, women (Brotto, Chou, Singh, & Woo, 2008; Woo et al., 2009).
 However, Asian women were not significantly more likely than non-Asian women to state that they would seek a pelvic examination in future.

-Asian participants were less likely to have had heterosexual intercourse compared to non-Asian participants.
+Asian participants were less likely to have had penile-vaginal intercourse compared to non-Asian participants.
 Not having had sexual intercourse may lead young Asian women to perceive that they do not need pelvic examinations.
 Women who have had sexual experience may be more likely to have had pelvic examinations because of the requirement of yearly exams to renew birth control prescriptions or because they experience symptoms that initiate seeking gynaecological care (DeMaria et al., 2012).
 Woo et al. (2009) found that sexually active Canadian Chinese women were more likely to have had a Pap test than women of the same ethnic group who were not sexually active.
 Another possible explanation for the differences in pelvic examination history is that some of the Asian participants may have been in the U.K. on student visas, and therefore not registered with the National Health Service and not receiving reminders for cervical screening.

 Past experience of having had a pelvic examination and fear about having a pelvic examination were the strongest predictors of women’s intention to have a pelvic examination in future.
+To our knowledge, although many studies have explored emotional factors such as embarrassment and anxiety as possible barriers to pelvic screening, researchers have seldom assessed women’s specific fears about having a pelvic examination.
+Waller and colleagues (2009) did assess “fear of pain” and “worry about what the test might find” as possible barriers to screening; they concluded that practical barriers were more predictive of pelvic screening uptake than emotional factors.
+Their sample, however, included women from 26-64 years and it seems likely that fear about having a pelvic exam would be more pronounced in younger women, such as those in the current sample (mean age 22.27 years).
 Future qualitative studies should explore the specific aspects of the procedure that women are most fearful of and whether fears are based on misunderstanding or lack of knowledge about pelvic examinations.